Discover Marrakech Medina

 Medina a World Heritage Site

 The Medina rests on 700 hectares of land.
 Here, you will get markets or souks, residential properties, squares, and religious buildings.
 In the year 1985, UNESCO identified Marrakech medina as a World Heritage site.
 This city gained this status because of its wealth of artistic and architectural masterpieces.

-It is in Medina town you will come across several monuments that date back to the time of Almoravid.
+In Marrakech Medina town, you will come across several monuments that date back to the time of Almoravid.
 The good examples are the ramparts and Koutoubia Mosque that feature a pinkish hue.
 This pinkish hue is the product of the pigment located in the local earth.
 Also, entrances to the Medina are other things that make many people want to visit this place.
-To access Medina, you can use some monumental, twenty ancient gates, and many more humble.
+To access the Medina in Marrakech, you can use some monumental, twenty ancient gates, and many more humble.

-The Koutoubia Mosque measures 253-foot high minaret.
+The Koutoubia Mosque measures a 253-foot high minaret.
 It remains to be the most outstanding monument and the largest mosque in Marrakech.
 It is the first landmark that every tourist will see whenever approaching Medina by land.
 The good news for every tourist is that they can now see this monument from afar.
 They can quickly identify it as the desert’s lighthouse.

 The Koutoubia Mosque continues to dominate the skyline up to now.
 The government contributed a lot to this dominance.
 It passed a law that doesn’t allow any building to rise above the height of the minaret of Koutoubia.
 The government decreed this law during the time of the French protectorate between the years 1912 and 1956.